Click the sections below to view frequently asked questions.

 Are registered same-gender domestic partners eligible for medical benefits?

 No. Effective January 1, 2017, Tulane University will no longer recognize or extend benefits to same-gender domestic partners.
 This change is in response to the 2015 Supreme Court marriage equality ruling, which recognizes the legality of same-sex marriages in all U.S. jurisdictions.

-What is the United Healthcare Group Policy Number?
+What is the Blue Cross Blue Shield Group Policy Number?

-Is preventative care free of cost under both plans?
+Is preventative care free of cost under all three plans?